Gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime in strong deflection limits: Deflection angle in strong deflection limits

 \section{Deflection angle in strong deflection limits}

-In this section, we show that parameters $\bar{a}$ and $\bar{b}$ in the deflection angle~(\ref{eq:1}) for $q/m<3/(2\sqrt{2})$ and parameters $\bar{c}$ and $\bar{d}$ in the deflection angle~(\ref{eq:2}) for $1<q/m<3/(2\sqrt{2})$ in the strong deflection limits in the Reissner-Nordstr\"{o}m black hole and naked singularity spacetimes can be obtained analytically without a Taylor expansion on the electrical charge.
+In this section, we show that parameters $\bar{a}$ and $\bar{b}$ in the deflection angle~(\ref{eq:1}) for $q/m<3/(2\sqrt{2})$ and parameters $\bar{c}$ and $\bar{d}$ in the deflection angle~(\ref{eq:2}) for $1<q/m<3/(2\sqrt{2})$ in the strong deflection limits in the Reissner-Nordstr\"{o}m black hole and naked singularity spacetimes can be obtained analytically without Taylor expansions on the electrical charge.